sarvarsangilov/CapactiorAnimatedSplash/README.md

 **Lottie JSON file location**

-* Place your splash.json in: `android/app/src/main/assets/`
+* Place your animations in: `android/app/src/main/assets/`

-*  The filename should match the "animation" value in MainActivity.java.
+*  The filename should match the "animation" and "darkAnimation" value in MainActivity.java.

 ## API